Questions before I started writing…

 Henry turned to the small house.
-Four grey walls, the once painted home now peeling and flaking to the ground.
+Four grey walls, the once-painted home now peeling and flaking to the ground.
 He had, once upon a time, been able to bring thick opaque windows from the nearest town, a full day’s ride.
 He’d also, a few months later, brought home his young wife, Emily.

 Their marriage had been one of love, but as the farm turned gray and dusty, so did they.
-Emily, once bright eyed with deep pink cheeks, was now gaunt and grey.
-Her eyes were clouded, her back hunched, her hair, always pulled into a tight bun, was thin over her scalp.
+Emily, once bright-eyed with deep pink cheeks, was now gaunt and grey.
+Her eyes were clouded, her back hunched, and her hair, always pulled into a tight bun, was thin over her scalp.
 The clothes she had brought as part of her marriage trunk now hung from her frame, all color faded to the Kansas sun and dust.
 They had wanted to have children, once, but time had passed and there had never been any sign of a growing family.

 Henry entered the dark house, a glimmer of light filtered through the smokey glass.
 His wife was hunched over a hearth of clay and rock.
 There was little to burn, they used dried buffalo dung he gathered when he left to hunt.
 The smell was embedded in the walls.
-It burned low and smokey, but kept the caste-iron kettle hot.
+It burned low and smokey but kept the caste-iron kettle hot.

 “Done already?”
 She asked quietly.